raviqqe/monza-editor/README.md

 The `textarea` element with syntax highlight.

-Its core library consists of only 1 KB JavaScript and 0.5 KB CSS.
+Its core library consists of only 1 KB JavaScript and 0.5 KB CSS!

 ## Install